Division of Criminal Justice Services

 Racial and Ethnic Disparities in the Youth Justice System

-This dashboard contains data on juvenile delinquency (JD) cases in New York State by race/ethnicity and county.
-The number and racial/ethnic breakdown of cases are shown for the following case processing points in the juvenile justice system: probation intakes opened, probation intakes referred immediately to the presentment agency, probation intakes adjusted, petitions filed in Family Court, petitions resulting in a JD finding, petitions resulting in no JD finding, and probation supervision cases opened.
+This dashboard contains data on juvenile delinquency (JD) cases in New York State by race and ethnicity and county.
+The number and racial/ethnic breakdown of cases are shown for the following case processing points in the juvenile justice system: probation intakes opened, probation intakes referred to the presentment agency, probation intakes adjusted, petitions filed in Family Court, petitions resulting in a JD finding, petitions resulting in no JD finding, and probation supervision cases opened.
 The JD classification in the youth justice system refers to the following types of cases:

 • Youth 12- to 15-years-old charged with a misdemeanor or felony offense;